Welcome

 Terry’s Cafe | Borough

-Founded by a butcher-turned-cook who grew up in South London before he was evacuated during the war, Terry’s Cafe is now run by his son and remains a real example of the great British cafe.
+Founded by a butcher-turned-cook who grew up in South London before he was evacuated during the war, Terry’s Cafe is now run by his son and remains an exemplary London cafe.
 The interior is like a trip down memory lane.
 The walls are crammed with black and white photos of the local area, china plates and wartime posters and memorabilia.
 Minimalism is not on the table here, and that goes for the menu too.
 The portions are big, hearty and made from quality produce sourced from Smithfield and Borough Market.
+That said, this caff isn’t afraid to move with the times, and next door at Terry’s Deli you can pick up baked treats from St John, Monmouth Coffee, and, yes, Terry’s merch.

 Details: 158 Great Suffolk St, London SE1 1PE